Persian Gulf Residency: Historical background until 1900

-In 1763, the British East India Company established a residency at Bushehr, on the Persian side of the Gulf: this was followed by another residency in Basra several years later.
+In 1763, the British East India Company established a residency at Bushehr, on the Persian side of the Gulf, which secured the monopoly of the import of woolen goods into Persia to the exclusion of other European nations: this was followed by another residency in Basra several years later.
 The arrival of a large French mission in Persia in 1807 under General Gardane galvanized the British, both in London and Calcutta.
 They responded by sending a mission under Sir Harford Jones, which resulted in establishing the Preliminary Treaty of Friendship and Alliance with the Shah in 1809.
 Despite being modified during subsequent negotiations, this treaty provided the framework within which Anglo–Persian foreign relations operated for the next half century.
 Britain appointed Harford Jones as their first resident envoy to the Persian court in 1808.
 Until the appointment of Charles Alison as Minister in Tehran in 1860, the envoy and his staff were, with rare exceptions, almost exclusively recruited from the East India Company.

 In the absence of formal diplomatic relations, the political resident conducted all necessary negotiations with Persian authorities and was described by Sir George Curzon as "the Uncrowned King of the Persian Gulf."
 Whether Persia liked it or not, the political resident had naval forces at his disposal to suppress piracy, slave trading, and gun running, and to enforce quarantine regulations; he also could, and did, put landing parties and punitive expeditions ashore on the Persia coast.
 In 1822, the Bushehr and Basra residencies were combined, with Bushehr serving as headquarters for the new position of "British Resident for the Persian Gulf."
 A chief political resident was the chief executive officer of the political unit, and he was subordinate to the Governor of Bombay until 1873 and the Governor-General of India until 1947, when India became independent.
-In 1858, the East India Company’s agency was transferred to the India Office, who assumed authority of British foreign policy with Persian Gulf states: this responsibility went to the Foreign Office on 1 April 1947.
+In 1858, the East India Company's de facto control was transferred to the UK government's India Office, which assumed authority for British foreign policy with Persian Gulf states.
+This responsibility went to the UK Foreign Office on 1 April 1947.